I'm 24, Make $70,000 A Year & My Rent In Atlanta Is $650 A Month

 5:30 p.m. — Work has been nonstop.
 I finally get a break and hop in the shower.
 I make some broccoli soup and check the mail.

-6 p.m. — My exclusive pair of Air Forces came in the mail!
-So happy :) I watch some CNN and then eat more cake.
+6 p.m. — I watch some CNN and then eat more cake.

 9 p.m. — Watch some One Tree Hill, brush my teeth, then go to bed.